mork-optimization/mork/docs/examples/TSP.md

 ### Run Mork

-To run Mork it is necessary to configure the run parameters.
-To do so, go to `application.yml` file, located at src/main/resources/.
+Before running Mork we need to review its configuration and check that they are correct.
+To do so, go to `application.yml` file, located at
+`src/main/resources/`.
 This file contains a list of well-documented properties.
 In this case we are going to focus just on some of them:

-- instances: in this property the path of the location of the instances should be indicated (either a specific instance or a folder of instances, or even a folder with folders of instances).
+- `instances.path`: in this property the path of the location of the instances should be indicated (either a specific instance or a folder of instances, or even a folder with folders of instances).
 It is possible to indicate a path for each experiment.
 In this case we set `default: 'instances'`.
-- maximizing: since the TSP is a minimization optimization problem, maximizing is set to false: `maximizing: false`.
-- experiments: this property determines which experiment or experiments should be executed.
+- `solver.experiments`: this property determines which experiment or experiments should be executed.
 To do so, you can optionally use a regex expression.
-For a single experiment execution, just specify the class
-  name: `experiments: 'ConstructiveExperiment'`.
+For a single experiment execution, just specify the class name: `experiments: 'ConstructiveExperiment'`.
+- `solver.parallelExecutor`, `solver.nWorkers`: these properties determine the maximum of workers that will be used to execute the experiments.

 Have a look to the rest of configuration parameters and feel free to change whatever you want.
 A more detailed explanation of how configuration works can be found at [this link](../features/config.md).